 Men need respect and women need love.
 There is a great book called Love and Respect.
 My husband and I have learned so much through reading this book.
-It has taught us better ways of communication in terms of me respecting him, and him showing his love for me and gave a glimpse of how and why intimacy is different for men and women.
+It has taught us better ways of communication in terms of me respecting him, him showing his love for me, and giving a glimpse of how & why intimacy is different for men and women.

 When I feel well-loved, I want to make love with my husband.
 Husbands, take the time to be sure your wife is feeling loved in your marriage.
 Go out on a limb and ask her.
 If she is not feeling loved, change that.

-I don’t know why men and women have been created so differently.
-These differences of why intimacy is different for men and women can make it troublesome to have a great intimate life.
-Now that you are a little more aware of these factors use them to your advantage.
-With some selflessness and intention, your physical intimacy can be incredible!
+There is no exact reason why men and women have been created so differently.
+But the differences of why intimacy is different for men and women mentioned in this article can certainly make an impact on your intimate life.
+Now that you are a little more aware of these factors, you can easily use them to your advantage instead.
+With some selflessness and intention, your physical intimacy can be incredible as a couple!